Dog-Friendly North Shore Day Trip

 Where to stay

-Fortunately, many vacation rental and lodging properties allow dogs!
-Below lists some of Lake County’s pet-friendly lodging facilities:
+Fortunately, many North Shore vacation rental and lodging properties allow dogs!
+Below are some of Lake County’s pet-friendly lodging facilities: